tetzank/homepage/content/posts/x-macros.md

 I hope you do not get the impression that X-macros are limited to enums.
 I recently used X-macros to add a bit of metadata to classes and structures in such a way that I get a very simple compile-time reflection of their members.
-My list of elements were the members with their types.
+My list of elements was the members with their types.

 See also wikibooks for [more examples](https://en.wikibooks.org/wiki/C_Programming/Preprocessor#X-Macros).